Acquisition expense ratio – general insurance

 Emergency services levies (ESL)

-The expense levied on premiums for insurance policies with a fire risk component, which is recoverable from insurance companies by the applicable State Government.
-Fire service levies were established to cover corresponding fire brigade charges
+The expense levied on premiums for insurance policies, which is recoverable from insurance companies by the applicable State Government.
+Emergency services levies were established to cover corresponding emergency services charges

 Equity reserve for credit losses